HPC-NRW/advanced-git/episodes/15-hooks-actions.md

 The typo is on purpose.
 Add and commit it to the repository.

-GitHub actions are the equivalent of serverside hooks on GitHub.
+GitHub actions are the equivalent of server-side hooks on GitHub.

 There are lots of things that can be done with GitHub actions: https://docs.github.com/en/actions